-George Jeffreys founded Elim in 1915, in Monaghan, Ireland, and since then the Elim Movement has grown to over 600 churches in the UK and Ireland, and around 10,000 worldwide.
+George Jeffreys founded Elim in 1915, in Monaghan, Ireland, and since then the Elim Movement has grown to 660 churches in the UK and Ireland, and around 10,000 worldwide.

 Although Jeffreys was an outstanding evangelist and church planter, Elim grew rapidly thanks to a move of God characterized by miraculous healing and an explosion in the number of people becoming Christians.

 This heritage has guided Elim for a century, with our leaders and churches consistently seeking to:

 Commencing on Monday night 31 October 1904, a series of prayer meetings were held at Moriah Chapel, Loughor in which Evan Roberts made urgent appeals to the people to rise and confess Christ publicly.
 Each night the presence of the Holy Spirit became more powerful and more people confessed the Lord Jesus Christ as their Saviour.
 As the revival swept across Wales, George and Stephen Jeffreys come to faith in Christ within a couple of weeks.

 15 year old George Jeffreys from Nantyffylon, Maesteg, Wales, comes to know Christ in the first throes of the Revival sweeping Wales.
 George, and his brother Stephen, were converted during the Revival at Shiloh Independent Chapel in Nantyfyllon, Wales on 20 November 1904, under the evangelistic ministry of Glassnant Jones.

 One Sunday morning in late summer George was in the Old Duffryn Chapel before the Service when he “began to sing in tongues and magnify the Lord”.
 This baptism in the Spirit gave him a new found boldness.
 Soon after he was completely healed of a speech impediment and facial paralysis.
 He described it “as if his whole body had been connected to a powerful battery".